ellaudet/dsslearnr/README.md

       learnr::run_tutorial("03-population", package = "dsslearnr")

-Tutorials for subsequent chapters are currently in development.
 To view the full list of available tutorials, run:

       learnr::run_tutorial(package = "dsslearnr")

 ## Feedback

-Any errors in these tutorials are my responsibility.
 If you encounter any issues or have suggestions for improvements, please contact me at [ellaudet@gmail.com](mailto:ellaudet@gmail.com).
-Your feedback is highly appreciated!

----

-*I hope these tutorials are helpful to you and your students!* - Elena
+Your feedback is highly appreciated! *I hope these tutorials are helpful to you and your students!* - Elena